-As I'm satisfied it's not necessary for me to hold an oral hearing, I'll now turn to considering the merits of Mr M's complaint.
+As I am satisfied it is not necessary for me to hold an oral hearing, I'll now turn to considering the merits of Mr M's complaint.

 Having considered everything carefully, I've provisionally come to the same conclusion as our investigator and for substantially similar reasons.
 I'll explain why below.
-I am, however, issuing this provisional decision to give Mr M the opportunity to let me know which method of proposed redress he would prefer and also because I have elaborated on some of the reasons given by our investigator for upholding the complaint.
+But I am issuing this provisional decision to give Mr M the opportunity to let me know which method of proposed redress he would prefer and also because I have elaborated on some of the reasons given by our investigator for upholding the complaint.